curvegrid/go-ethereum-wiki/Installing-Geth.md

 ### Install on Ubuntu via PPAs

-The simplest way to install go-ethereum on Ubuntu distributions is via the built in Launchpad PPAs (Personal Package Archives).
+The simplest way to install go-ethereum on Ubuntu distributions is via the built in launchpad PPAs (Personal Package Archives).
 We provide a single PPA repository that contains both our stable as well as our develop releases for Ubuntu versions `trusty`, `wily`, `xenial` and `yakkety`.

-To enable out launchpad repository please run:
+To enable our launchpad repository please run:

 ```
 sudo add-apt-repository -y ppa:ethereum/ethereum